guidodf09/ldm_3d_geomodel/esmda/README.md

 ---

 ## Problem Description
 This workflow addresses probabilistic history matching for a 3D channelized oil-water reservoir.
-The reservoir is modeled on a 128×128×32 grid (10ft × 10ft × 5ft cells, ~4000ft depth) with three facies types (background, channel, high-permeability channel) controlling permeability and porosity distribution.
+The reservoir is modeled on a 128×128×32 grid with three facies types (background, channel, high-permeability channel) controlling permeability and porosity distribution.

 The field operates 6 producers and 3 injectors under BHP control.
 Producers target 4300 psi and water injectors 4700 psi.
 The simulation runs for 1500 days (30 × 50-day steps).
 Observed data consists of oil production rates (WOPR), water production rates (WWPR), and water injection rates (WWIR) at all wells.